nostr-dev-kit/ndk/README.md

 ### Using a NIP-07 browser extension (e.g. Alby, nos2x)

-Instatiate NDK with a NIP-07 signer
+Instantiate NDK with a NIP-07 signer

 ```ts
 // Import the package, NIP-07 signer and NDK event